 For this ranking, we decided to draw on the experience of homeowners themselves.

 SolarReviews has thousands of solar panel reviews by consumers who have systems installed on their roofs.
 We used these to calculate a review score for each solar panel brand.

+The 10 solar panel brands with the best review scores on our site are presented below.
 Four of the solar panels here are also among our experts’ choices for the best solar panels.
 Panasonic, which along with Silfab Solar is the solar panel that consumers are happiest with, was also the #1 solar panel according to our experts.
 LG Solar, Canadian Solar, and Trina Solar panel are also panels that our experts loved.